Terry-Maina/Code-challenge/README.md

  >  $ pip install -r requirements.txt
  To install all requirements

- > $ python3 manage.py runserver
+ > $ Javascript manage.js runserver
  Then run server with the above command
  *****
  ## Live Link
  Or you can access the web application directly via this [LINK.](link.com/)
  *****
  ## Dependencies
- - Package Name
- - Package Name
- - Package Name
- - Package Name
+ - Package Name-none
  *****
  ## Technologies Used
- 1. HTML
- 2. MdBootstrap
- 3. HTML
- 4. CSS
- 5. JavaScript
+ 1.HTML
+ 2.CSS
+ 3.JavaScript
  *****
  ## Contact Information
- * Email : example@gmail.com
+ * Email : tenjerim@gmail.com
  *****
  ## [License](LICENSE)
  MIT License